tonib/kaichronicles/doc/README-developing.md

 If you have the Sommerswerd, disable 248.
 If you don't have the Sommerswerd, disable 308 (both texts are explicit)

+Other example:

+* If you have the Magnakai Discipline of Invisibility, turn to 95.
+* If you do not possess this skill, turn to 210.

+If you have Invisibility discipline, disable 210.
+If you don't have it, disable 95 (explicit texts)

 ## Documentation

 Cough Cough.
 Sources for mechanics documentation: